KristinEbu/cse15l-lab-reports/lab-report-1-week-2.md

 Then use the *Secure Shell* command to log in to your CS15L account by typing: `ssh <CS15L username>@ieng6.ucsd.edu` into the terminal and put in your password

-*WARNING*: you won't be able to see your password being typed, it'll appear as if you're typing nothing
+*WARNING*: you won't be able to see your password being typed; it'll appear as if you're typing nothing

 If you see something similar to *Cluster Status* after you log in, that's when you know you succesfully connected remotely!